 Commitment to Community Service A priority at JWU is developing students who have the skills and training to be ethical leaders in industry and their communities.
-During the 2012-2013 academic year, undergraduate and graduate students from the Providence Campus performed more than 155,000 hours of community service work, as well as volunteerism on an individual basis through dorms and clubs.
+During the 2013-2014 academic year, undergraduate and graduate students from the Providence Campus performed almost 155,000 hours of community service work, through academics, internships, work study and volunteerism.

 The Providence Campus has been named to the President’s Higher Education Community Service Honor Roll for exemplary service efforts and service to disadvantaged youth every year since the award was instituted.Additionally, the Providence Campus was recognized by the Carnegie Foundation for the Advancement of Teaching for its work in the Rhode Island community.
 JWU joins 118 institutions of higher education throughout the country — and the only one from Rhode Island — to be selected for Carnegie’s 2008 Community Engagement Classification for Curricular Engagement and Outreach & Partnerships.

 Affiliations JWU’s active civic participation includes a variety of community and business affiliations.
 Through the Feinstein Technology & Design Center, School of Technology students provide nonprofits with design, graphics, technology and marketing services.

 We also provided a the six-acre waterfront parcel for the headquarters of Save The Bay, a nationally recognized and award-winning environmental organization.
 This project has been recognized by the Environmental Protection Agency and GreenSource: the Magazine of Sustainable Design as one of the nation’s top brownfields redevelopment projects.

 Scientists, chefs and suppliers focus on building a strong fishing industry at JWU's sustainable seafood symposium. read more